 Students may purchase the cafeteria lunch or bring their lunch from home.
 Lunch must be eaten in the cafeteria.
 For sanitation reasons we cannot allow students to eat lunch anywhere else in the building.
-Lunch money can be credited into a student's lunch account before school.
+Lunch money can be credited into a student's lunch account before 11 am.
 Payment can be made for an individual meal in case of emergency.
-Students must remain on school property during lunch period.
+Students must remain in the cafeteria during lunch period.
 The parking lot is off limits.
+If a student's lunch account is negative, student will be told as they come through the line.
+When a student is \$10.00 overdue, a slip/letter is also sent home and the parents are called.
+When a student is \$20.00 overdue, the parent is called and informed their child will no longer receive a regular meal unless the balance is paid in full or arrangements are made and followed through.
+Failure to follow through with arrangements will result in the child no longer receiving a regular meal.
+The alternate meal will consist of a peanut butter or cheese sandwich (if allergies are an issue), 1⁄2 apple, and milk.